 And if HSBC sends your transaction via the SWIFT network, then there could be up to 3 intermediary banks involved, each taking their own cut of the money.
 As mentioned above, they might even dictate the exchange rate used in converting your money and since neither you nor your recipient are their customer, they’re not at all bothered about your happiness.

-Borderless accounts are great for people who live or work overseas, or travel regularly, as you're able to manage and move your money around the world at the touch of a button - with no monthly fees.
-They’re also a perfect solution for freelancers working across borders.
-If you get paid in the EU, the UK, Australia or the US but live elsewhere, a borderless account will let you get paid locally using virtual local bank details - cutting out international transfers entirely.
+It’s also a perfect solution for freelancers working across borders.
+If you get paid in the EU, the UK, Australia or the US, but live elsewhere, a Borderless account will let you get paid locally using virtual local bank details - cutting out international transfers entirely.

 See for yourself if you can get a better deal with TransferWise.

 In general, it's easiest and quickest to organise your transfer online.This is also the cheapest option by far.
-Full details of how to make an online transfer are available on the HSBC website.
+Full details on how to make an online transfer are available on the HSBC website.

-If you want to send money internationally, you're going to need a few key details:
+If you want to send money internationally, you're going to need a few key details¹:

 - The transfer amount

-- The full name of the person you’re sending the money to, as written on their account
+- The full name of the person you’re sending the money to and their address, as written on their account

 - The country you’re transferring to